razvanmatisan/duodiff/blogpost.md

 We found that adopting a single UEM per layer, shared across all timesteps, represents an optimal approach.
 Additionally, freezing the backbone during fine-tuning of the uncertainty estimation and projection heads leads to better image quality compared to fine-tuning everything, albeit with a slight sacrifice in efficiency gains.

-Furthermore, our investigation into exit trends revealed that early-exit only happens in the first layers for the early sampling steps and in the last layers for the latest steps.
-It would be desirable to make the model early-exit in a more variety of layers across all timesteps.
+Our investigation into early-exit trends is probably our bigger contribution, as we show that early-exit only happens in almost-trivial cases.
+It would be desirable to make the model early-exit in a wider variety of layers across all timesteps.

 Overall, our work provides valuable insights into accelerating the inference of diffusion models while maintaining high-quality image generation, contributing to the ongoing research in this domain.